-This Annual Report contains forward-looking statements within the meaning of the Securities Act of 1933, as amended (the "Securities Act"), and the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and forward-looking information within the meaning of applicable Canadian securities laws (collectively, "forward-looking statements").
-Any statements that express or involve discussions with respect to business prospects, predictions, expectations, beliefs, plans, intentions, projections, objectives, strategies, assumptions, future events, performance or exploration and development efforts using words or phrases (including negative and grammatical variations) such as, but not limited to, "expects," "anticipates," "plans," "estimates," "intends," "forecasts," "likely," "projects," "believes," "seeks," or stating that certain actions, events or results "may," "could," "would," "should," "might" or "will" be taken, occur or be achieved are not statements of historical fact and may be forward-looking statements.
-Although we believe that our plans, intentions and expectations reflected in these forward-looking statements are reasonable, we cannot be certain that these plans, intentions or expectations will be achieved.
+This Annual Report contains "forward-looking statements" within the meaning of Securities Act of 1933, as amended (the "Securities Act"), the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and "forward-looking information" within the meaning of Canadian securities laws (collectively, "forward-looking statements").
+Any statements that express or involve discussions with respect to business prospects, predictions, expectations, beliefs, plans, intentions, projections, objectives, strategies, assumptions, future events, performance or exploration and development efforts using words or phrases (including negative and grammatical variations) such as, but not limited to, "expects," "anticipates," "plans," "estimates," "intends," "forecasts," "likely," "projects," "believes," "seeks," or stating that certain actions, events or results "may," "could," "would," "should," "might" or "will" be taken, occur or be achieved, are not statements of historical fact and may be forward-looking statements.
+Although we believe that our plans, intentions and expectations reflected in these forward-looking statements are reasonable, we cannot be certain that these plans, intentions and expectations will be achieved.
 Actual results, performance or achievements could differ materially from those contemplated, expressed or implied by the forward-looking statements contained in this Annual Report.
 Forward-looking statements in this Annual Report include, but are not limited to, statements regarding the following:

-- The insufficiency of our existing cash resources and working capital to enable us to continue our operations for the next 12 months as a going concern; - The narrowed focus of the Company's near-term operational and permitting activities and pursuit of potential financing and strategic alternatives; - Expectations regarding the ability to raise capital or secure strategic partners and to continue development plans at our Bear Lodge REE Project; - Expectations regarding the global supply and demand for rare earth elements, including the potential impact of the Chinese-dominated market; - The timing and potential conclusions of the planned Feasibility Study ("FS"); - Our ability and the timing to obtain the necessary permits and licenses, including environmental, project development, mining, beneficiation and processing operations permits; - Expected costs of compliance with laws and regulations regarding mineral operations and exploration and development activities; - The estimated capital costs required to bring the Bear Lodge REE Project into commercial production and the estimated life-of-mine costs, including sustaining capital; - Expectations as to the marketability and prices of our future rare earth product(s); - Our potential status as a "passive foreign investment company" under U.S. tax laws; and
+- the limited cash resources and working capital available to the Company and our ability to continue operations beyond the next 12 months, after the filing date of this Annual Report, as a going concern; - the possible deregistration of our common shares under the Exchange Act and/or listing of our common shares on the TSX Venture Exchange or another securities exchange; - the potential liquidation or sale of part or all of the Company's assets and the possible loss by investors of part or all of their investment; - anticipated losses in the operation of our business going forward; - the narrowed focus or suspension of the Company's near-term operational and permitting activities; - the pursuit of potential financing and strategic alternatives; - expectations regarding the ability to raise capital or secure strategic or joint venture partners and to continue development plans at our Bear Lodge REE Project or exploration of our Sundance Gold Project (together, the "Projects"); - future expenditures to comply with environmental and other laws and regulations - expectations regarding the global supply and demand for rare earth elements ("REE"), including the potential impact of the Chinese-dominated market; - the timing and potential conclusions of a Feasibility Study ("FS") on the Bear Lodge REE Project;

+- our ability and the timing to obtain the necessary permits and licenses, including environmental, project development, mining, beneficiation and processing operations permits; - the estimated capital costs required to bring the Bear Lodge REE Project into commercial production and the estimated life-of-mine costs, including sustaining capital; - expectations as to the marketability and prices of our future rare earth product(s); and - our potential status as a "passive foreign investment company" under U.S. tax laws.